Bankless-Card/Bcard-website/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Deployment

+Automatic deployment happens when you push an update to the `main` branch.
+Note that there are environment variables defined that must exist for all functionality to work correctly.

 ## Learn More